MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 ### ECSQL sucks (overview)

+Allow me to preface by saying JavaScript isn't the problem.
+The inconsistent approach to including both is the problem, a maintenance and cognitive burden.
+Pick a lane!
+Make it easier to use JavaScript for most tasks or make it easier to use ECSQL for more tasks.

 - ECSQL is a great idea, SQL is a standard for data access
 - SQL also abstracts away the implementation so if someone finds a slow query, Bentley could work on making it faster without breaking API changes!